Cornwall Guided Walking Tours and Holidays

 Martin’s comprehensive and thorough knowledge of Cornwall and its unusual micro climates enable him to select the best areas to explore each day, so that you can immerse yourself in the beauty and tranquillity of the dramatic Cornish coastline and moorlands, its wild scenery, history and wildlife – and probably in good weather too!

 Cornwall juts out almost 100 miles into the Atlantic Ocean and is Britain’s most southwesterly point.
 Bathed by the Gulf Stream, it is consequently the mildest part of the United Kingdom.
-Due to Cornwall’s unusual shape and her varied geological makeup, it makes for ever changing scenery and creates a strange property unique to the west country coastline – stunning new vistas awaits you around almost every turn of the coastal footpath.
+Due to Cornwall’s unusual shape and her varied geological makeup, it makes for ever changing scenery and creates a strange property unique to the west country coastline – stunning new vistas awaits you around almost every turn of the coastal footpath and many people are very surprised at the sheer variety of scenery Cornwall has to offer.
 From late April onwards, there is an astonishing arrays of wild flowers (many of them quite rare) that will literally take your breath away.

 Cornwall is also renowned for its bird life and sub tropical gardens, all of European and International importance.
 We often drop down to remote coves and beaches at lunchtime – where you may like to take a refreshing swim, or explore the beach, rock pools and sea caves.
 Alternatively, you could sit back amongst the wild flowers on the cliff top, observing the seals, birds and the breath-taking views.
 If you particularly enjoy wild flora, the best times to walk in Cornwall are between late Aril and mid summer.
 However, even after mid summer has passed, there are still many flowers on display, especially the maritime heathers which cloak the cliff tops in many places from mid summer until late autumn.

-All inclusive prices for our Cornwall guided walking holidays in 2019 will range from £768 per person in B&B’s (with evening meals at your own expense) – rising to as much as £1,180 if staying in a good hotel, with breakfasts and evening meals included.
+All inclusive prices for our Cornwall guided walking holidays in 2020 range from £812 per person in B&B’s (with evening meals at your own expense) – rising to as much as £1,047 typically, if staying in a good hotel, with breakfasts and 3 course evening meals included.
 A single room supplement applies at some accommodations.
-Full details of the various options and prices for 2019 are provided when requesting our Cornwall brochure – Contact us here.
+Full details of the various options and prices for 2020 are provided when requesting our Cornwall brochure – Contact us here.

 Martin’s overall aim has always been to share with you what he has found beautiful, magical and inspirational to him.
 Not only walking, but looking at and immersing ourselves in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.

 We promise you holiday experiences that you’ll surely treasure for many years to come – ones that will give you a burning desire to visit Cornwall again and again.
-We measure our success by the fact that a large number of our guests regularly do return.
+We measure our success by the fact that a large number of our guests regularly do return – often over and over again.

-To view photographs from many of our past walking holidays in Cornwall, please visit our Facebook page.
+To view photographs from many of our past walking holidays, please visit our Facebook page.